jgam/college-recommend/college/README.md

 - we need to save scripted password
 - first encrypted variable in create of usermodel
 - second decrypted variable in verify of userModel

+now need to connect with Login!
+Before, we need to save the token into cookie or web storage